 Disciplinary Action by Instructor.
 With regard to a matter of academic dishonesty in taking a college course, the College's respective faculty members are authorized to administer certain appropriate disciplinary action.
 If a given faculty member has substantive evidence of a student's having committed, attempted to commit, or solicited an act of cheating, plagiarism, or any other form of academic dishonesty, the faculty member shall have the authority to (1) impose a grade of "F" for the respective assignment or test; (2) impose an "F"for the respective course; (3) require that an assignment be redone or a test be retaken; (4) impose other similar sanctions designed to preserve academic integrity.
 The faculty member shall not have the right to suspend or expel a student.
 That authority is reserved for the Vice President of Student Services and the College Disciplinary Committee.
 If the faculty member believes that the improper conduct should be subject to greater punishment, or additional punishment, then the case should be referred to the Vice President of Student Services for disciplinary review.

-The decision of the Dean shall be final and binding as to each party, and any grade affected by the Dean's decision shall be recorded so as to reflect the Dean's decision.
+The decision of the Vice President shall be final and binding as to each party, and any grade affected by the Vice President's decision shall be recorded so as to reflect the Vice President's decision.

-Disciplinary Action by Dean or Disciplinary Committee.
+Disciplinary Action by Vice President or Disciplinary Committee.
 With regard to all alleged violations of the Student Code of Conduct other than those handled at the faculty level, the Vice President of Student Services shall have the authority to make disciplinary decisions at the administrative level and shall refer appropriate appeals to the College Disciplinary Committee who shall ensure that the fundamental elements of due process are followed through a fair and reasonable hearing.
-The Dean shall also have the discretion of referring a case to the Disciplinary Committee for the initial hearing.
-The Dean shall maintain appropriate records of all reports of student misconduct and all disciplinary proceedings.
+The Vice President shall also have the discretion of referring a case to the Disciplinary Committee for the initial hearing.
+The Vice President shall maintain appropriate records of all reports of student misconduct and all disciplinary proceedings.

-Alleged violations of College regulations must be filed, within sixty (60) calendar days of their respective occurrence or the first discovery of their occurrence, in writing with the Dean in order to initiate a disciplinary review.
-Any student, faculty member, or staff member may register a complaint with the Dean.
-The Dean will then inform the accused in writing, will request a conference, and will render a decision to the student regarding the case in question.
+Alleged violations of College regulations must be filed, within sixty (60) calendar days of their respective occurrence or the first discovery of their occurrence, in writing with the Vice President in order to initiate a disciplinary review.
+Any student, faculty member, or staff member may register a complaint with the Vice President.
+The Vice President will then inform the accused in writing, will request a conference, and will render a decision to the student regarding the case in question.
 The decision will be one or more of the following: